hylang/hy/CONTRIBUTING.rst

 Pull requests are great!
 We love them; here is a quick guide:

 - `Fork the repo`_ and create a topic branch for a feature/fix.
 Avoid making changes directly on the master branch.
+If you would like to contribute but don't know how to begin, the `good-first-bug`_ label of the `issue tracker`_ is the place to go.
   (If you're new to Git: `Start Here`_)

 - All incoming features should be accompanied with tests.